 A big opportunity for chemical companies lies in exploring new sources of value to remain competitive in our rapidly changing market.
-In order to create greater value, chemical firms should consider moving beyond cost as a driver of value and shift their focus to their customers, workforce, and company.
+In order to create greater value, chemical firms should consider moving beyond cost as a driver of value and shift their focus to their customers, workforce and company.

 Disruption driven by technological advancements, demographic shifts, and changing customer expectations is no longer an interruption to the pattern—it is the pattern.
 Given this reality, the role of industry leaders is expected to change dramatically to meet the unique needs of the future of work in chemicals.

 A thorough and effective reimagining of talent strategy may require a dramatic shift in thinking, however.
-While conventional engineering and technical skills are likely to remain critical, a confluence of traditional and nontraditional sources to build and nurture talent will help create the talent pool necessary to compete into the future.
+While conventional engineering and technical skills are likely to remain critical, a confluence of traditional and non-traditional sources to build and nurture talent will help create the talent pool necessary to compete into the future.

 Once leadership empowers its people to drive and shape the future, the pathway to talent transformation will likely be widely embraced.
 Industry executives will need to act as catalysts to make chemicals an attractive, exciting place to build a career.
-They should act now to build the critical organizational capabilities needed to attract, develop, deploy, and retain high-quality talent.
+They should act now to build the critical organisational capabilities needed to attract, develop, deploy, and retain high-quality talent.
 Read our full report to learn more about what industry executives can do to champion this inevitable transition.